HimoriK/book/src/ch03-05-control-flow.md

 ## Summary

-You made it!
-This was a sizable chapter: you learned about variables, scalar and compound data types, functions, comments, `if` expressions, and loops!
-To practice with the concepts discussed in this chapter, try building programs to do the following:
+You learned about variables, scalar and compound data types, functions, comments, `if` expressions, and loops!
+To practice with the concepts discussed in this chapter, try building programs todo the following:

 * Convert temperatures between Fahrenheit and Celsius.
 * Generate the *n*th Fibonacci number.
 * Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.

-When you’re ready to move on, we’ll talk about a concept in Rust that *doesn’t* commonly exist in other programming languages: ownership.
+In chapter 4 we'll discuss ownership.

 [comparing-the-guess-to-the-secret-number]:
 ch02-00-guessing-game-tutorial.html#comparing-the-guess-to-the-secret-number